 Jonathan Harker's Journal.
 October 30.
 Night.
-Arthur, Morris, and Harker take a launch, a small boat, up the Sereth river to the castle to find Dracula.
+Arthur and Harker take a launch, a small boat, up the Sereth river to the castle to find Dracula.
 Harker notes in his journal that he is nervous about approaching this "infernal" region again.
-Seward is on his own way by horseback to the castle, and Van Helsing and Mina will take a carriage over land to the castle.
+Seward and Morris travel by horseback to the castle, and Van Helsing and Mina will take a carriage over land to the castle.

 One can only imagine the stress involved, for Harker, in going back to the scene of so much of his torment, before he knew anything about Dracula or the nature of his vampirism.
 Harker returns, in effect, to wrestle with some of his own demons.

 Jonathan Harker's Journal.
 October 31.
-The group in the launch continues up the river in their small boat, huddling together to keep warm, and praying to God for their safety in confronting the Count.
+Arthur and Harker continue up the river in their small boat, huddling together to keep warm, and praying to God for their safety in confronting the Count.

 Mina was correct—and the river she chose, the Sereth, was the river on which both Dracula and Harker traveled.
 The final showdown with Dracula is approaching.

 Jonathan Harker's Journal.
 November 2.
 Morning.
 Harker wonders about Van Helsing and Mina, who by this time have ordered a carriage and horses and have headed to the Castle Dracula by land, to meet up with the rest of the group.
 Harker estimates that Van Helsing and Mina should now be about to enter the Borgo Pass, through which Harker traveled that previous spring.